yuchuga/Cardspal/README.md

 ### `npm run eject`

 Extracts all hidden build configuration (webpack, Babel, ESLint) for CRA app into your project root folder with new config & scripts folders.
-Allows advanced config modification, but 1-way operation!
+Allows advanced config modification but is a one-way operation!

 ### Code Splitting